Pushing the Complexity Boundaries of Fixed-Point Equations: Adaptation to Contraction and Controlled Expansion: Introduction

-Starting from these basic results about \eqref{eq:main-iteration} (which are relatively simple to prove), we then expand our discussion and contributions by introducing algorithms that gradually decrease the value of the step size parameter $\lambda$.
+\paragraph{Adaptive algorithms (GHAL and AdaGHAL)} Starting from these basic results about \eqref{eq:main-iteration}, we then expand our discussion and contributions by introducing algorithms that gradually decrease the value of the step size parameter $\lambda$.
 We first consider the case in which $D$, (an upper bound on) the diameter of the set containing algorithm iterates, is known, but the operator $\mT$ is not necessarily nonexpansive (though it is $\gamma$-Lipschitz).
 In \Cref{sec:GHAL-and-AdaGHAL}, we first introduce Gradual Halpern Algorithm (GHAL, \Cref{algo:grad-iterated-Halpern}), which gradually adjusts the step size $\lambda$ as it progresses.
-Given $\epsilon > 0$ and without an a priori knowledge of the Lipschitz constant $\gamma,$ GHAL simultaneously recovers the optimal oracle complexity for both nonexpansive ($\gamma = 1$) and contractive ($\gamma <1$) operators, as long as $\gamma$ is not too small\footnote{In particular, as long as $\gamma = \Omega(\sqrt{\epsilon/\norm{\mT(\vx_0) - \vx_0}})$.} (see \cite{traub1984optimal,sikorski1987complexity,chou1987optimality,nemirovsky1991optimality,diakonikolas2021potential,park2022exact} for lower bounds).
-Our second algorithm, Adaptive Gradual Halpern Algorithm (AdaGHAL, \Cref{algo:iterated-adaptive-Halpern}), further removes the assumption about knowledge of $D$ for operators that are nonexpansive or contractive (and is thus parameter-free), while maintaining the convergence properties of GHAL.
+For any $\epsilon > 0$ and without a priori knowledge of the Lipschitz constant $\gamma,$ GHAL simultaneously recovers the optimal oracle complexity for both nonexpansive ($\gamma = 1$) and contractive ($\gamma <1$) operators, as long as $\gamma$ is not trivially small relative to $\epsilon/\norm{\mT(\vx_0 - \vx_0)}$ (see \cite{traub1984optimal,sikorski1987complexity,chou1987optimality,nemirovsky1991optimality,diakonikolas2021potential,park2022exact} for lower bounds).
+Our second algorithm, Adaptive Gradual Halpern Algorithm (AdaGHAL, \Cref{algo:adaGHAL-rev}), further removes the assumption about knowledge of $D$ (and is thus parameter-free), while maintaining the convergence properties of GHAL.